-The user can input required information for a Bare Metal Server through the Samsung Cloud Platform Console, select detailed options, and create the service.
+Users can create the service by entering the required information for a Bare Metal Server and selecting detailed options through the Samsung Cloud Platform Console.

 You can create and use the Bare Metal Server service from the Samsung Cloud Platform Console.

-To create a Bare Metal Server, follow the steps below.
+To create a Bare Metal Server, follow these steps.

-- All Services > Compute > Bare Metal Server Click the menu.
-Go to the Service Home page of Bare Metal Server.
+- Click the All Services > Compute > Bare Metal Server menu.
+Navigate to the Service Home page of the Bare Metal Server.

-- Bare Metal Server creation On the page, enter the information required to create the service, and select detailed options.
+- On the Bare Metal Server Creation page, enter the information required to create the service and select detailed options.

-Category Required or notDetailed description Image Required Select the type of image provided - RHEL
+Category Required statusDetailed description image Required Select the type of image provided - RHEL

 - Rocky Linux